 But even since coming to Auburn, this big, football school in the Bible Belt, I haven’t even gotten a word.
-I’m sure there’s comments behind my back.
+I’m sure there are comments behind my back.
 I’m not that dumb or idealistic.
-I joke that maybe it’s because I’m a long-haired Mexican person so everyone thinks I’m in a gang.
+I joke that maybe it’s because I’m a long-haired Mexican person, so everyone thinks I’m in a gang.

 But really, I think people leave me alone because they think I look down on them.
 I was talking to my ex a couple of days ago about this.
 He was saying in high school I put on airs, as though I’m above everyone.

 I’m a quiet person.
 And I’m not a social person.
-I’ll wait for someone to ask me out.
-And I always say, “God willing, it will happen.”
-I’m like that with friendship too.
+I’ll wait for someone to ask me out, and I always say, “God willing, it will happen.”
+I’m like that with friendships too.
 I’ll talk to people who talk to me.
 I can be a hermit, but I still need to have some sort of social life.
 During the first week of school I went to an orientation event.
 I first waited to see if anyone would come up to me.
 I was wearing one of my flashier outfits.
 I’m a very hard-to-miss person most of the time.

 My friends say every time they see me I’m in half-costume.
 When I was in Texas in the earlier years, I wore old-style collared shirts and just slacks.
 I didn’t wear jeans until I was 17.